alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 #### Step 2: Import schema

-When the token is copied to a clipboard click on “Import schemas” again, enter the token into a popup window.
+When the token is copied to a clipboard click on “Import schemas” again, paste the token in a popup window.
-The schema in a hierarchical format is imported.
-It the current example it contains:
+As the result, the schema of a hierarchical format is imported.
+In the current example it contains:

  1. A Root element – ```d``` (2)
  2. A collection of items – ```results``` (3)